 Your 2019 taxes will be based on the 2018 Estimated Market Value (EMV).
 Because that valuation is not yet available, you will need the 2017 Payable 2018 EMV listed on the "Notice of Valuation and Classification" mailed by your county in March 2017 (see example below).
 If you don't have that document available, contact your county and ask for the 2017 EMV for taxes payable in 2018.

 If you own a RESIDENTIAL HOMESTEAD property, enter the Estimated Market Value below to see the estimated tax impact.If you own COMMERCIAL/INDUSTRIAL property, enter the Estimated Market Value below to see the estimated tax impact.

-If you own AGRICULTURAL or other types of property, view the tax impact for sample property types and values here or contact Ehlers.
+If you own AGRICULTURAL, timber land or other types of property, we recommend you contact Ehlers.

 Effective for taxes payable in 2018, this property tax credit will provide owners of agricultural property with a 40% credit for the taxes attributable to school district debt service for all agricultural property, except for the house, garage, and one acre.
 This ongoing credit will be directly deducted from property taxes owed and applies to debt service taxes for all types of existing and future building bonds for construction and renovation projects.
 The credit is automatically deducted on the tax statement and is included in the tax impact estimates provided by Ehlers.

 © 2018 Ehlers & Associates, Inc. All Rights Reserved.